Want the perfect workout program?Take Quiz

 Fact checked by Kirsten Yovino, CPT Brookbush InstituteFACT CHECKED

-Set For Set Steel Maces are now available in 7, 10, 15, 20 and 25lbs.
-With so many options, we thought we'd give you a simple post that would be useful to determine what size mace you should buy.
+Set For Set Steel Maces are now available in 7, 10, 15, 20, 25, and 30lbs.
+With so many mace weight options, we thought we'd give you a simple post that would be useful to determine:

-With over 100 movements and countless possibilities to make a creative full body workout, here are some tips on choosing the right mace or maces for you.
+With over 100 movements and countless possibilities to make a creative full body workout, here are some serious tips on choosing the right mace weight (or mace weights - meaning multiple maces) for you.

 If you are looking for the most versatile size go with a 10LB or 15LB mace.